betadelta88/milliman-design-system-test/README.md

 Download the latest release from either [GitHub Release](https://github.com/Milliman-InnerSource/milliman-design-system/releases) or [GitHub Package](https://github.com/Milliman-InnerSource/milliman-design-system/packages) .

 To programmatically download:
-1. Create a Personal Access Token (Profile Settings -> Developer Settings -> Generate New Token
+1. Create a GitHub Personal Access Token (Profile Settings -> Developer Settings -> Generate New Token)
 - Please be sure that the 'read:packages' is a selected scope.
 - Enable SSO for Milliman-Innersource
-2. Add .npmrc to your package and redirect your registry:
+1. Add .npmrc to your package and redirect your registry:
 ```
 //npm.pkg.github.com/:_authToken={YOUR_PERSONAL_ACCESS_TOKEN}
 registry=https://npm.pkg.github.com/Milliman-InnerSource
 ```

-3. Install package @Milliman-InnerSource/milliman-design-system and carbon-components
+1. Install package @Milliman-InnerSource/milliman-design-system and carbon-components

 For more information on how to include this project in your CI/CD process, please refer to the [GitHub documentation] https://docs.github.com/en/packages/publishing-and-managing-packages/installing-a-package#installing-a-package